openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 this tutorial, you will have completed all the steps necessary to begin contributing to the Open edX project.

 These include:

 * Setting up your development environment;
 * Making your first commit;
 * Submitting your first pull request (PR);
 * Signing your Contributor License Agreement (CLA).

-We assume you are comfortable with the command line, and understand the basics of using Git, GitHub, and so forth.
+We assume you are comfortable with the command line, and understand the basics of using Git, GitHub, and python basics.

 This Quickstart is written for first-time contributors to the Open edX project.
 If you are a plug-in developer or a frontend developer, please see our